-I anticipate that our research lab will be diverse with students from many backgrounds.
+Our research lab is diverse with students from many backgrounds.
 Paleolimnology professors can be found in geology, geography, environmental science, earth science, and biology departments due to the interdisciplinary nature of our research, so please do not hesitate to inquire about an opportunity with me even if your undergraduate degree or MSc is not in Biology.
-Students will have access to state-of-the-art scientific equipment (e.g., GC-MS, ICP-MS) through the CREAIT facilities at MUN, and the opportunity to learn many established and emerging tools and proxies for inferring long-term environmental change.
+Students have access to state-of-the-art scientific equipment (e.g., GC-MS, ICP-MS) through the CREAIT facilities at MUN, and the opportunity to learn many established and emerging tools and proxies for inferring long-term environmental change.
 To answer large research questions, many of our projects are indeed collaborative across departments, institutions, and with Environment and Climate Change Canada.
 Our lab is an open environment that recognizes the benefits of building trusting collaborations among students and researchers.

 Past Students & Lab Members